 A feature of the Stevenson Library’s online archive is Bard Makes Noise, a website that documents 40 years of student musicians and bands through audio, video, and photos.

-Bard boasts a range of ensembles, orchestras, and choruses in which students perform regularly: Chamber Singers and Opera Workshop, Balinese Gamelan, Bard College Community Orchestra, Bard College Symphonic Chorus, Baroque Ensemble, Bard College Community Jazz Orchestra, Chamber Music (classical and jazz), Contemporary Jazz Composers Ensemble, Contemporary Music Ensemble, Electroacoustic Ensemble, Georgian Vocal Ensemble, Gospel Choir, Percussion Ensemble, and Samba School.
+Bard boasts a range of ensembles, orchestras, and choruses in which students perform regularly: Chamber Singers and Opera Workshop, Balinese Gamelan, Bard College Community Orchestra, Bard College Symphonic Chorus, Baroque Ensemble, Bard College Community Jazz Orchestra, Chamber Music (classical and jazz), Contemporary Jazz Composers Ensemble, Contemporary Music Ensemble, Electroacoustic Ensemble, Georgian Vocal Ensemble, Percussion Ensemble, and Samba Ensemble.

 Several student a cappella ensembles make unaccompanied music on campus: